TrimbleSoftware/mbwbpi/README.md

 The calculated webbulb temerature is output as sensor t0 in Celcius.
 A flag as sensor data0 is also output with a value of 1 when the wetbulb temature is low enough for snow.
 The flag is output as 0 if no snow is possible based on the wetbulb temperature.

-To install on your Meteobridge NANO SD or RPI3 or RPI4 Meteobridge weather server:
+To install on your Meteobridge PRO, NANO SD, RPI3 or RPI4 Meteobridge weather server:

 1) Download the code (two files: mbwbpi.plugin and mbwbpi) from this repository and place these files into the "Scripts" folder on your Meteobridge weather server.
 2) Edit the configuration file (mbwbpi) as needed.
 In most cases the defaults should work.
 If you need to get the sensor data from other sensors, edit the "option mb_cmd" line inside the "template=[th0temp-act]..." area to the approiate sensor names for you installation.